anishakd4/nextjslearning/routing-demo/README.md

 - Clicking on the login button normally takes you to a full login page but however with intercepting routes you can configure the application to display a login modal instead while the URL is still updated to reflect the /login route.
 This ensures link remains shareable.
 If the page is reloaded or someone accesses the page using the shared link this full login is displayed as expected.
 - Similarly in a photo feed application where users can browse through a list of images, clicking on a photo would navigate users to a new page dedicated to that image.
 With intercepting routes clicking on a photo opens a model within the feed displaying an enlarged photo and details.
 The url updates to reflect the selected photo so that it becomes shareable.
 - Direct URL access or page reloads still lead to a full page view of the photo.
-- To create an intercepting route at the same level we use a dot within parantheses notation in a folder name so called F1 directory
+- To create an intercepting route at the same level we use a dot within parantheses notation in a folder name so called F1 directory.
+- f2 and intercepting f2 folders are on the same level.
+It is possible to match segments 1 level above convention is to prefix the folder name with 2 dots.
+- (.) to match segments on the same level.
+- (..) to match segments one level above.
+- (...) to match segments from the root app directory.
+- (...) is needed if we have to intercept the about route from f4 level.

+## Parallel Intercepting Routes

 ```bash
 npm run dev